tinacms/tina.io/content/blog/a-b-test-with-tina.md

 Downloading files from repo tinacms/tina-cloud-starter.
 This might take a moment.
 Installing packages.
 This might take a couple of minutes.

-## Move into the directory and make sure everything is up to date.
+## Move into the directory and make sure everything is updated.

 cd a-b-testing